AveePB/Maze/README.md

 # Maze
 This repository is about the problem of generating and solving mazes.
-We will use some classic algorithms (e.g., DFS) and also explore Deep Q-Learning techniques.
+We will use some classic algorithms (e.g., DFS) and also explore Q-Learning techniques.

 ## Table of contents
 - [Introduction](#introduction)